Before you read our Portrait 2 review, please note:

 Silhouette Portrait 2 Review

-Silhouette announced the imminent launch of the Portrait 2 at their annual meeting back in May of this year.
+Silhouette announced the imminent launch of the Portrait 2 at their annual meeting back in May 2017.

 You might remember reading the Silhouette School announcement just after the fact.

 They really started ramping up the anticipation in early October, where they released the machine for pre-ordering on their website and it finally shipped on November 10th.

 Plus, they gave us a sneak peek with this launch video: